deeppadmani/CommandCraft-Implies-a-well-crafted-command-line-tool/README.md

 ./Matic
 ```

-You will see a prompt (`$ `), where you can type commands just like in a regular shell.
-Use the arrow keys to navigate through the command history or move the cursor within the command line.
-Press Enter to execute the command.
+You'll see a prompt (`$ `) where you can enter commands.
+Use arrow keys to navigate through command history or move the cursor within the command line.
+Press Enter to execute a command.

+### History Feature

+The shell now includes a persistent history feature:

+- Command history is stored in a file named `.maticbash_history` in the user's home directory.
+- This allows the history to persist between sessions.
+- Users can access previous commands even after restarting the shell.
+- The up and down arrow keys can be used to navigate through the command history.

 ## Author